inphobia/inphobia.github.io/content/docs/mono/drive/nojuice/index.md

 #### slc
 with slc the concept is simple: reads above a certain voltage level are true (1), reads below are false(0)

-#### dlc
+#### mlc
-with dlc you store 2 bits per cell, so you need (2^2=4) voltage levels to represent all possible values. possible voltage drops will have a more pronounced & negative impact. while powered on the disk's background patrol will handle this, powered off it will retain data less long.
+with mlc you store 2 bits per cell, so you need (2^2=4) voltage levels to represent all possible values. possible voltage drops will have a more pronounced & negative impact. while powered on the disk's background patrol will handle this, powered off it will retain data less long.

 #### tlc
-with tlc were are storing 3 bits per cell, so we're now at (2^3=8) voltage levels to represent all possible values, and like dlc the error margin will become even smaller, again leading to a reduction in data retention.
+with tlc were are storing 3 bits per cell, so we're now at (2^3=8) voltage levels to represent all possible values, and like mlc the error margin will become even smaller, again leading to a reduction in data retention.

 ## publications by vendors